seanbreckenridge/albums/README.md

 Configuration for this is handled by modifying the `settings.py` file in this directory.
 Since that is just a python file, you're free to modify that to pull items out of environment variables (`os.environ["ENVIRONMENT_VAR"]`) or read/files do anything else.
 You can run the file (`python3 settings.py`) to print the computed settings

 1. Create your own copy of the [spreadsheet](https://docs.google.com/spreadsheets/d/12htSAMg67czl8cpkj1mX0TuAFvqL_PJLI4hv1arG5-M/edit#gid=1451660661).
 You can open a new [google sheet](https://docs.google.com/spreadsheets/u/0/), and then File > Import [`spreadsheet.csv`](spreadsheet.csv) into a new google sheet.
 I'd also recommend setting a fixed row height to ensure images are all the same size (You can do this by doing Ctrl/⌘ + A repeatedly till the margins are selected, and then resizing one row to your desired height.)
-Name the sheet 'Music' (near the bottom right)
+Name the sheet `Music` (near the bottom right)
 2. Clone this repository `git clone https://github.com/seanbreckenridge/albums`, and install it using `pip install --editable .`, installing it as an editable package.
 This **won't** work as normal `pip install`, it **must** be editable
 3. Create a file named `client_secret.json` in the root directory which contains your credentials for a google sheets OAuth connection.
 [Instructions for how to get your `client_secret.json` file here](https://pygsheets.readthedocs.io/en/staging/authorization.html); download your created credentials from [the Google credentials console](https://console.developers.google.com/apis/credentials)
 4. Run `python3 setup_credentials.py` to authenticate this with the Google account you created the spreadsheet on